Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 One thing I learned over time:

-too many prohibitions can destabilize a difficult character.
+Too many prohibitions can destabilize a difficult character.

 Negative instructions still have value.

 Anti-loop systems matter.

 Anti-fallback systems matter.

 Player protection matters.

-But if a script mostly says what the character must not do, the bot often becomes rigid, passive, or evasive.
+But if a script mostly explains what the character must not do, the bot often becomes rigid, passive, or evasive.

-So I prefer to spend more space on:
+So I prefer to spend more space explaining:

 - what the character does
 - how they make decisions